universal-ctags/ctags/docs/man/ctags.1.rst

 OPERATIONAL DETAILS
 -------------------
-As ctags considers each file name in turn, it tries to determine the language of the file by applying the following three tests in order: if the file extension has been mapped to a language, if the filename matches a shell pattern mapped to a language, and finally if the file is executable and its first line specifies an interpreter using the Unix-style "#!" specification (if supported on the platform).
-Additionally, if the ``--guess-language-eagerly`` option is given, heuristic testing is also performed to determine if a language parser applies.
-(See "`Determining file language`_")
+As ctags considers each source file name in turn, it tries to determine the language of the file by applying tests described in "`Determining file language`_".

 If a language was identified, the file is opened and then the appropriate language parser is called to operate on the currently open file.
 The parser